-The pseudo Christmas classic even has its own museum in the area.
+The pseudo-Christmas classic even has its own museum in the area.
 More than 30 years after “Edward Scissorhands” was shot, an exhibit located on the Pasco County side of Lutz is dedicated to director Tim Burton’s masterpiece.

 ‘Scissorland’ is a collection of six showcases organized inside a repurposed house that was featured in the film.
-The collection includes props, costumes, an original script, autographs, crew schedule, and (of course!) plenty of scissors.
+The collection includes props, costumes, an original script, autographs, a crew schedule, and (of course!) plenty of scissors.
 Fans have also donated movie additions to the home’s decor.

 It makes sense: the film was shot almost entirely on location in Tampa Bay.
 Besides the subdivision in Lutz, other backdrops included Dade City, East Lake, and Lakeland.